Fxlando/chaosonsol/COMPLETION-STATUS.md

    - Direct AMM only needed for liquidity operations
    - Not critical for trading

-3. **Frontend/Web Application** (Required)
-   - Backend is ready
-   - Need to build UI components
-   - Connect to existing backend
-   - This is the "web application" part
+3. **Operational Hardening** (In Progress)
+   - Expand automated QA and devnet smoke tests
+   - Add user auth/role controls (optional for single-user setup)
+   - Continue UI/UX polish and telemetry dashboards

 ## ✅ **Bottom Line**

 **Backend:** ✅ 95% Complete - Production-ready
-**Frontend:** ❌ 0% Complete - Needs to be built
+**Frontend:** ✅ 70% Complete - Live and connected to backend

 **What you have:**
 - Complete trading backend